-I recently retired as a nature tour guide and boat captain, after 24 years showing people from all over the world the wonders of Prince William Sound.
+In 2014 I retired as a nature tour guide and boat captain, after 24 years showing people from all over the world the wonders of Prince William Sound.
 Before that, I enjoyed an even longer career as an oceanographer and wildlife biologist, working on projects as diverse as plankton ecology and fur seal food habits.
-It may seem odd that someone with such fascinating work would end it early at age 51 to start an uncertain career, but that’s exactly what happened.
+It may seem odd that someone with such interesting work would end it early at age 51 to start an uncertain career, but that’s exactly what happened.
 Finally selling the tour business (Sound Eco Adventures) after the 2013 season was a big life change.
 Being “retired” still seems strange.

 With this blog, I aim to share many of the stories and adventures from those amazing years on the Sound.
 Continue reading

 Early in the month during a tour, all electronics on the boat suddenly shut down.
 This happened maybe twice over a period of days, but I was so busy running tours and recovering from same that I didn’t take the time to investigate the cause.
 After all, by just switching the dash switches on and off a few times everything restarted OK.

 However, on the following Wednesday morning as I was getting ready to untie the boat from my slip in the harbor with six clients aboard for a 10-hour whale watching tour, the electronics suddenly shut down a third time.
 I briefly considered running the tour without the electronics, but immediately passed on that foolish thought.

 Looking under the steering side dash where all the wiring is located (where a flashlight was needed, even in broad daylight), I discovered that one of the ground wires had been laying across the hot (positive) main terminal from the batteries and its insulation had worn through, causing power to go through the ground wire and had melted off its insulation.
 The hot ground wire had then melted through positive wires to the electonics, causing shorts in several places.